 - File an administrative appeal.
 The deadline for submission is 180 days from the denial date.

-Fusco, Brandenstein & Rada, P.C. belongs to a national network of attorneys who specialize in Long Term Disability cases.
+Fusco, Brandenstein & Rada, P.C. belongs to a national network of lawyers who are experts in Long-Term Disability cases.

-Speak to a Dedicated New York Long-Term Disability Attorney Today
+Speak to a Dedicated New York Long-Term Disability Lawyer Today

 You won’t be in this fight alone.
-We’ll remain by your side throughout your case.
-Whether you’re filing an initial claim or appealing a denied claim, you can depend on us to guide you through the process.
-Call us at 516-496-0400 if you’re unable to work due to your disability.
+Our long-term disability lawyers will remain by your side throughout your case.
+Whether you’re filing an initial claim or appealing a denied claim, you can depend on us to guide you.
+Call us at 516-496-0400 or contact us online if you cannot work due to a disability.